 - Gently exfoliating, or smoothing, calluses.

-- Putting toe pads on corns or calluses.
+- Putting moleskin protectors or foam cushions on corns or calluses.

 - Reducing inflammation with a steroid injection.

 - Using an insole or orthotic to take pressure off the affected toe.

 Our range of toe shields and sleeves, along with our insole range can provide the ultimate relief from many common foot pains and niggles.
 Shop here for relief from mallet toe.

 CHILDREN / KIDS

 If your child complains of sore legs in the afternoon, evening or during the night, then they might be experiencing growing pains.

 Growing pains (also known as Benign Nocturnal Limb Pains (BNLP)) are real pains felt around the muscles in the legs and feet.
 The most common ages affected are children aged between three and five years, and eight to eleven years., with both boys and girls equally affected.

 The cause of growing pains is thought to be a result of the body reacting to times of rapid growth or vigorous physical activity.
 These are usually due to an imbalance between bone length and muscle strength, which occurs during growth, and settles as growth evens out.

 You can treat growing pains in children through a number of ways: